Founding Pastry Chef and Partner, Tru

 Gale was the Chef in Residence in 2011 and 2012 at Elawa Farm in Lake Forest, Illinois, a beautifully preserved and restored early 20th century “gentleman’s farm” that is now home to an organic community garden, an ecological learning center, and a meeting space for community activities and private events.
 Gale continues to host a series of cooking classes in the Elawa farm kitchen, including ingredient driven Master Classes and a Kids in the Kitchen Classes.

-In addition, Chef Gand frequently teaches, speaks, and does cooking demonstrations and book signings at the Chicago Botanic Gardens, local elementary and high schools, public libraries, temples and churches, book shops, farmers markets, and myriad other locations around the Chicago area.
+In addition, Chef Gand frequently teaches cooking classes at such places as Eataly Chicago, Blackberry Farm in Tennessee, King Arthur Flour in Vermont, and Zingerman’s in Michigan, to name a few.
+She has 2 classes available on Craftsy.com, one on Meringues and one on Custards.
+She also does public speaking, cooking demonstrations and book signings at the Chicago Botanic Gardens, local elementary and high schools, public libraries, temples and churches, book shops, farmers markets, and myriad other locations around the Chicago area.
 Gale also appears frequently at national and international Food and Wine festivals such as The Epcot Food and Wine festival at Disney World, The Aspen Food and Wine Classic, The World Gourmet Festival in Bangkok, The San Diego Food and Wine Festival, Pebble Beach Food and Wine festival, etc. In the summer of 2013 Gale was the guest chef for 2 weeks on A-Rosa’s Rhone River Cruise through the south of France.

 In the summer of 2008, two of Gale’s desserts were featured at the USA House at the Beijing Olympics.
 In 2011 Chef Gand was chosen by Mayor Daley to create the desserts for Chicago’s welcome dinner for China’s President Hu in 2011.
 Gale participates in many national and local charities.
 In 2010 and 2011, she was a mentor in First Lady Michelle Obama’s Chefs Move to Schools initiative, which helps fight childhood obesity through nutritional education.

 Gale holds a Bachelor of Fine Arts degree from the Rochester Institute of Technology, majoring in silver and gold smithing, and attended culinary school at La Varenne in Paris.
-Gale’s father Bob and brother Gary are both professional musicians, and Gale performed frequently with them as a child in the Gand Family Singers including at DisneyLand, University of Chicago Folk Festival, OzarkFolkloreCenter, Expo 67 in Montreal, and the 1973 World’s Fair in SpokaneWashington.
-She resides in Riverwoods, Illinois with her husband, Jimmy Seidita, son Gio (18), twin daughters Ella and Ruby (10).
+Gale’s late father Bob and brother Gary are both professional musicians, and Gale performed frequently with them as a child in the Gand Family Singers including at DisneyLand, University of Chicago Folk Festival, OzarkFolkloreCenter, Expo 67 in Montreal, and the 1973 World’s Fair in SpokaneWashington.
+Her mandoline teacher was Jethro Burns of Homer and Jethro fame.
+She resides in Riverwoods, Illinois with her husband, Jimmy Seidita, son Gio (19), twin daughters Ella and Ruby (11).

 For the latest information about Chef Gale Gand, visit www.galegand.com .